suspici0usTurtle/kitty-care/README.md

 Aka: pudge, poo, blackie el poo, smudge, mr b, mr benitez, black bear.

-He's 17, deaf and, is still a bit mistrustful of humans.
+He's 17, deaf, and still a bit mistrustful of humans.
 He is still a pretty gentle, sweet old man, tho.
 He's particular about being touched. **Don't touch ears!**

 * First, let him sniff you and rub his pudgy cheeks on your hand.
 * All rubs must be gentle.